 Do you struggle to accept your fetish for female domination?
 Perhaps you have a foot fetish that you've been embarrassed about your whole life, and you're missing out on all the fun and enjoyment?

-The biggest struggle with having a fetish is learning to accept it.
-Once you can do this, then a whole new world of opportunity and fun will open up as you start to actually enjoy your kinks.
+The most significant struggle with having a fetish is learning to accept it.
+Once you can do this, then a whole new world of opportunity and fun will open up as you start to enjoy your kinks.

 Kinks and fetishes naturally come with a myriad of self-esteem issues, especially submissive kinks.